cogsec-collaborative/AMITT/counters_index.md

 <tr>
 <td><a href="counters/C00082.md">C00082</a></td>
 <td>Ground truthing as automated response to pollution</td>
-<td></td>
+<td>e.g. RealityTeam work that adds clear information to spaces with disinformation in.
+Also inoculation.</td>
 <td>M010 - countermessaging</td>
 <td>TA06 Develop Content</td>
 <td>D3 Disrupt</td>
 </tr>
 <tr>
 <td><a href="counters/C00084.md">C00084</a></td>
-<td>Steal their truths</td>
-<td>Try technique T0003. </td>
+<td>Modify disinformation narratives, and rebroadcast them</td>
+<td>Includes “poison pill recasting of message” and “steal their truths”.
+Many techniques involve promotion which could be manipulated.
+For example, online fundings or rallies could be advertised, through compromised or fake channels, as being associated with "far-up/down/left/right" actors.
+"Long Game" narratives could be subjected in a similar way with negative connotations.
+Can also replay technique T0003. </td>
 <td>M002 - diversion</td>
 <td>TA06 Develop Content</td>
 <td>D3 Disrupt</td>
 </tr>
 <tr>
 <td><a href="counters/C00085.md">C00085</a></td>
-<td>Demuting content</td>
+<td>Mute content</td>
-<td>Unsure.
-My interpretation is that disinformation campaigns can be disrupted by archiving their contents online, for intelligence analysis and public transparency.
+<td>Rate-limit disinformation content.
+Reduces its effects, whilst not running afoul of censorship concerns.

-In some phases, contents would be archives of websites, social media profiles, media and copies of published advertisements.

-In others, content would be archives of comments attributed to bad actors, as well as anonymized metadata about users who interacted with them and analysis of the effect.
+Online archives of content (archives of websites, social media profiles, media, copies of published advertisements; or archives of comments attributed to bad actors, as well as anonymized metadata about users who interacted with them and analysis of the effect) is useful for intelligence analysis and public transparency, but will need similar muting or tagging/ shaming as associated with bad actors.</td>

-Having these tagged and shamed for as associated by bad actors would be beneficial for public vigilance.</td>
 <td>M003 - daylight</td>
 <td>TA06 Develop Content</td>
-<td>D4 Degrade</td>
+<td>D3 Disrupt</td>
 </tr>
 <tr>
 <td><a href="counters/C00086.md">C00086</a></td>